MilesCranmer/easy_normalizing_flow/README.md

-# MADE & MAF implementation in PyTorch
+# MAF implementation in PyTorch

 Simple normalizing flow with a conditional variable of any size.
+Uses Karpathy's MADE for the autoregressive function.

 Example: